 How does it work?

-- At the beginning we download the Ansible roles required for the playbooks.
+At the beginning we download the Ansible roles required for the playbooks, then:

-- Then the first ansible playbook sets up the network and HW (formatting drives).
+- The first ansible playbook sets up the network and HW (formatting drives).

-- Third playbook (starting at 03:22) sets up the keystone OpenStack identity service, which is used for swift API authentication.
+- The third (03:22) sets up the keystone OpenStack identity service, which is used for swift API authentication.

-OpenIO SDS is very easy to install and configure: it just takes 20 minutes, no matter the size of the cluster.
+OpenIO is very easy to install and configure.
+It just takes 20 minutes, no matter the size of the cluster.
 This is a basic installation with standard specifications, but changing and reapplying a new configuration won't take much longer.

-If you like what you have seen in this article and want to know more, there are several ways to test OpenIO SDS:
+If you like what you have seen in this article and want to know more, there are several ways to test OpenIO:

 - A Docker container is available here.
 It is perfect for developers, quick to deploy, and great for testing product functionality.